Author name: Joseph Arnold

 The Preconventional Stages of the Arts: Spiral Dynamics Purple and Red Read More »

-Earth from space
+Earth from space with clouds and stars.

 Why Artists Need More Holistic Values